thestormforge/examples/webapp/voting-webapp/application/README.md

 ## Resources

 The resources in this directory aren't going to launch experiments in StormForge Optimize Pro in and of themselves.
+For that, see the [locust experiment](../locust) or the [StormForge Performance Testing experiment](../stormforge-perftest).
+The resource manifests in this directory contain the components of the voting webapp itself.
-For that, see [locust-metrics](../locust-metrics).
-Nevertheless, here is a short description for each of them.
+Here is a short description of the included files:

 `manifests/kustomization.yaml`
 : The input to Kustomize used to build the Kubernetes object manifests for this sample application.